 The Secretary bird keeps track of the movement of its prey in its territory, which is 40 to 50 square kilometers.
 Despite the bird can fly, it prefers to always stay on the ground for the prey.
 In running and fighting with the prey, the bird spread the wings and also the crest of its head.
 The secretary birds prefer to stay always calm and silent.
 They only make the sound when they search for their mate.

 After mating the partner, the secretary birds build a family together.
 The mating takes place on the ground or in the nest of the acacia tree.
 In between 2 to 3 days, the female bird lays 2-3 oval-shaped eggs of light green.
 The egg hatches in between 45 to 50 days.
 The newborn birds look yellow and ugly.
 Before the completion of 80 days, they are fully dependent on their parents.
 Despite they have grown wings, they can spread their wing fully between 60 to 80 days.
-After folding the wing completely, the parent birds take them to teach different hunting tricks and techniques.
+After folding the wing completely, the parent birds take them to teach the Amazing Foot technique and different hunting tricks.

 If you are lucky enough, you may watch the Live hunting of the secretary bird.
 Everyone knows about the predator birds like eagle, vulture, and kites, but no one knows about this historical bird.
 Tanzania is the home for the secretary bird and you will amaze after watching them during your Tanzania safari.
 For More Information about Secretary Bird Visit Our Blog @ jerrytanzaniatours.com/blog/24-qna-facts-of-the-secretary-bird/